navgurukul/newton/functions/Questions/question7.md

 ## Question 7

-Ek function define karo jo ki input me 2 strings lega aur dono strings me se jiski length jyaada hogi use print karega aur agar dono strings ki length equal hui to dono ko line by line print karega .
+Define a function which takes two arguments(strings) and returns the string with largest length.
+If both the strings have equal length, print both the strings one below the other.
  Hint :- use len() builtin function..